Tommy Prince: Media and cultural depictions

+Preservation and recovery of war medals

+Prince had sold his war medals to sustain himself.
 After Prince's death, his military medals changed hands several times before coming up for auction in 2000 in London, Ontario.
 His nephew, Jim Bear, organized a pledge drive and purchased the medals on 10 August, 2000, for $75,000 on the third bid, an extraordinary bid level for military medals at the time.
 The bid was backed by pledges from Aboriginal groups, by the Royal Canadian Legion, and by the Canadian government Veterans Affairs Canada Minister Ron Duhamel, the latter two organizations now offering some form of support to the Prince family.
 The Prince war medals were verified as originals by the Canadian War Museum in Ottawa.
 Bear then entrusted them for permanent display purposes to the Manitoba Museum in Winnipeg, the medals remaining the property of the Prince family.

-In 2002, the French Ambassador to Canada presented the Prince family with an official certificate from the Government of France acknowledging the bravery and contributions of Tommy Prince to the French people and to their freedom from German occupation during WWII.